Skip to main content

 Soroban vs. abacus: what's the difference?

 “Abacus” is the general term for any bead-based counting frame.
-The Soroban is the refined Japanese version, using a 1–4 bead layout (one heaven bead, four earth beads).
-The older Chinese suanpancarries an extra bead on each rod (a 2–5 layout), which is more flexible but slower.
-The Soroban's leaner design is exactly what makes it ideal for speed and for building a clean mental image.
+The Soroban is the Japanese version, using a 1–4 bead layout (one heaven bead and four earth beads).
+The traditional Chinese suanpan commonly uses a 2–5 layout.
+NumDojo follows the 1–4 Soroban convention throughout its lessons and mental-abacus practice.

 From beads to mental math (Anzan)